pyushkevich/mold_helper/docs/source/mold7T.rst

 * The specimen should be approximately aligned with the AC/PC axis when sectioned - this means the hippocampus is at about 20 degree angle to the longitudinal axis of the mold
 * The cross-section of the specimen along the cutting direction should fit onto 75x50mm slides.
 Satidfying this condition may require you to override with the ACPC rule above.

-1. Load `reference_mold.nii.gz` as the main image in ITK-SNAP
+1. Load :code:`reference_mold.nii.gz` as the main image in ITK-SNAP

-2. Load `mtl7t.nii.gz`` as the overlay image using `File->Add Another Image`.
+2. Load :code:`mtl7t.nii.gz`` as the overlay image using `File->Add Another Image`.
 When prompted, select "As a semi-transparent overlay" option.

 3. Enter registration mode (`Tools->Registration`) and go to the "Manual" tab